-Includes descriptive statistics, including numerical and graphical presentation of data, measures of central tendency and dispersion, elementary probability, index numbers and time series.
-Introduction to inferential statistics through selected topics such as sampling, confidence limits of the mean, hypotheses testing and simple linear regression.
-Spreadsheets are used for calculations.
+Includes descriptive statistics, including numerical and graphical presentation of data, measures of central tendency, dispersion and elementary probabilities.
+Introduction to several discrete and continuous probability distributions .
+Introduction to inferential statistics through selected topics such as sampling, confidence limits of the mean, hypotheses testing, simple linear regression and the chi-squared test for independence.

 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.